 Hand-and-Foot Syndrome

-Another side-effect of Nexavar is hand-and-foot Syndrome.
-This syndrome may cause redness, swelling, skin rash, or pain typically on the palms of hands and the soles of feet.
-More severe cases may be characterized by numbness, tingling, swelling, blistering, and peeling skin resulting in fingerprint loss.
-If you experience any of these symptoms, inform your doctor or pharmacist immediately, a dose reduction may be required.
+Another side-effect of Nexavar is hand-and-foot syndrome.
+This syndrome may cause redness, swelling, skin rash, or pain, typically on the palms of the hands and the soles of the feet.
+More severe cases may be characterized by numbness, tingling, swelling, blistering, and peeling skin, resulting in fingerprint loss.
+If you experience any of these symptoms, inform your doctor or pharmacist immediately; a dose reduction may be required.
 This side effect typically appears within 6 weeks of treatment.
 To reduce hand-foot symptoms, minimize exposure to hot water, avoid constrictive footwear, and avoid excessive skin friction.
 It may also be advisable to wear thick cotton gloves or socks and shoes with padded insoles.

 Get Chemotherapy Copay Assistance